May 2019Transmittal 459

 system of records,

-BGFRS-42“FRB—General File of the Insurance Policy Advisory
+BGFRS-42 “FRB—General File of the Insurance Policy

-Committee.”
+Advisory Committee.”

 More...

-closed on March 11, 2019 (Rules Regarding Access to Personal Information
+effective after the comment period closed on March 11, 2019 (Rules

 in the Federal Register on February 8, 2019.
-Proposed
+Proposed Rules

-The Board, the FDIC, and the OCC are
+The Board, the FDIC, and

-foreign or U.S. global systemically important banking organizations
+issued by foreign or U.S. global systemically important banking organizations

 (G-SIBs) for the purposes of meeting minimum total loss absorbing